-You may have noticed that pastured poultry, both turkey and chicken, tends to be a bit drier than conventionally raised birds unless you cook it exactly right.
+You may have noticed that pastured poultry, both turkey and chicken, tend to be a bit drier than conventionally raised birds unless you cook it exactly right.
 This is disappointing to some folks until they find out why.

 Commercial Poultry Not What it Seems (even if organic)

-No, it’s not your imagination that the expensive 18 pound turkey didn’t seem to go very far in feeding your family and holiday guests!
+No, it’s not your imagination that the expensive 18-pound turkey didn’t seem to go very far in feeding your family and holiday guests!

 There’s a reason why food producers use injection systems to pump up commercial poultry with a ton of brine solution.
 This type of processing provides a built-in safety mechanism whereby the consumer can overcook the bird, and it still turns out juicy and tender.
 Do this with a pastured bird, however, and your goose is literally cooked.

-Brine injection also extends shelf life and flavor to birds that are most likely not free ranging, even if organic, and hence would cook up to be rather tasteless without “flavor enhancement”.
+Brine injection also extends shelf life and flavor to birds that are most likely not free-ranging, even if organic, and hence would cook up to be rather tasteless without “flavor enhancement”.

-Injected Turkey Brine Contains Toxins, Additives and MSG
+Injected Turkey Brine Contains Toxins, Additives, MSG

 The problem with injected turkey and chicken from the store is two-fold:

 First, you’re paying a high price for the extra weight that the brine water adds.
-For example, if you are paying $3.99 per pound for an organic turkey from Whole Foods, and the bird you buy weighs in at 18 pounds, approximately $28 of the $72 total cost of the turkey is for nothing more than salt water and flavorings.
+For example, if you are paying $3.99 per pound for an organic turkey from Whole Foods, and the bird you buy weighs in at 18 pounds, approximately $28 of the $72 total cost of the turkey is for nothing more than saltwater and flavorings.